-There are a bunch of cutting machines out on the market with which our files can be used, but if you don’t have one of these machines (such as a Silhouette or Circuit) the good news is you can still use our wonderful designs as templates!
+There are a bunch of cutting machines out on the market (such as a Silhouette or Cricut) with which our files can be used.
+However, if you don’t have one the good news is you can still use our wonderful designs as templates!
 And who would’ve guessed that the humble kitchen aid, freezer paper, would come to your rescue?!

-We have scoured the internet for you to find the information you need to make freezer paper stencils using your FREE cut files.
+We have scoured the internet for you, finding the information you need to make freezer paper stencils using your FREE cut files.

 - Carefully cut out the stencil with a craft knife.

 - Iron the freezer-paper stencil SHINY side down where you want it on the item you’re jazzing up.